GlompAI/discordlm/INFRASTRUCTURE.md

 ## 3. Server Environment

-The application is deployed to a server named `giga.pingas.org`.
-The server is running Ubuntu and has the following software installed:
+The application is deployed to a server named `isaac@pi.hole`.
+The server is running Raspbian and has the following software installed:

 *   **K3s**: A lightweight Kubernetes distribution.
 *   **Caddy**: A modern, easy-to-use web server that is used as a reverse proxy.